SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

 #### Generating the reference files from a local working area

 If a test (e.g. `single_g4_seq_test_icaruscode`) requires a new reference file, a few steps need to be taken.
-First, notice that the test may be part of a sequence of tests; for example, `single_g4_seq_test_icaruscode` is part of one starting with `single_gen_seq_test_icaruscode` and going forth through a "detsim" and a \"reco\" stage.
-The outdated reference files of *all* the stages in the chain need to be *manually deleted* from storage, but *the directory structure must be left intact*.
-The reason being:
+First, notice that the test may be part of a sequence of tests; for example, `single_g4_seq_test_icaruscode` is part of one starting with `single_gen_seq_test_icaruscode` and going forth through a "detsim" and a "reco" stage.

--   `test_runner` will not overwrite existing files, but will rather fail
--   `test_runner` will not created the needed directory which do not exist, but will rather fail
--   the tests following the one being updated (in the example, `single_detsim_seq_test_icaruscode` and `single_reco_seq_test_icaruscode`) will almost surely need to be updated because their input has been
--   `test_runner` will repeat all the tests preceding the one being updated (in the example, `single_gen_seq_test_icaruscode`) and attempt to update their reference files too

-The `test_runner` script needs to be tricked to believe it is in a workspace environment... this means in practice that we need to manually assure the environment looks right.
-Currently, we just need to make sure the environment variable `CI_EXP_CODE` is set to the right value (which can be found in `test/ci/ci\_tests.cfg` and is `ICARUSCODE`).

-    # remove all the old reference files pertaining the suite(s) this test belongs to, then:
+A look into the reference file repository (which can be found in pieces in the usual `test/ci/ci_tests.cfg` file as `REFERENCEFILEDIR_ICARUSCODE`; at the time of writing, it points to `/pnfs/icarus/persistent/stash/ContinuousIntegration/reference`) shows a structure with a tag (e.g. `standard`) and within it test _stages_.
+Within each stage directory there are reference files, a group for each test, which for the most part carry timestamps.
+One file for each group does not carry any timestamp, and that one is the current reference file.
+Reference files are generated with:

-    export CI_EXP_CODE='ICARUSCODE'
+    export build_identifier="-$(date +%Y%m%d%H%M)"
-    test_runner --update test_suite [test_suite2 ...]
+    test_runner --expcode=ICARUSCODE --statistics --update test_suite [test_suite2 ...]

+The first line defines the suffix for each reference file (but `test_runner` will not accept it empty).
+In the example, a timestamp is used.
+The other like asks for updating the reference files, and in addition requests extended resource usage statistics
+(good if retuning the expected ranges in `test/ci/ci_tests.cfg`) and sets the experiment code name tag (mandatory).
 Note that the new reference files will be copied all together and all at the end of the job, and that if one copy fails the script won't attempt to copy the remaining new reference files.
+At this point, if the new reference files are blessed, they need to be made current.
+To do so, each one of the new files must be copied to a file without timestamp, e.g.:

+    cp -vaf /pnfs/icarus/persistent/stash/ContinuousIntegration/reference/standard/reco/single_*_test_icaruscode_Reference{-202009212301,}.root

+will make `single_reco_test_icaruscode_Reference-202009212301.root`
+the new `reco` reference file.

+> Note: so far it has proven to be a good idea to use the test sequence
+> to generate the reference files.
+Quick tests are expected to produce
+> the same results, except that they may process fewer events.

 **TODO** Available tests
 ----------------------------------------------------------------

 The available tests can be printed with `test-runner --list-tests` (`-l` for short).
 Test suites should be documented at the beginning of `test/ci/ci_tests.cfg` configuration file.
 A summary of the test suites (which will fall sadly out of date with time):

 | test suite name                 | description                                                                                    | run time         |